The economics of home ownership in Bangalore

 Thoughts about a house in Bangalore were a mess.
 These were the questions in my mind.
 Is it worthwhile to buy a property in Bangalore?
 Does it make sense to buy a plot or a house in Bangalore?
 What are the different points you should look at before buying a house in Bangalore?
 Is it sustainable to buy a house in Bangalore?
 Is real estate a scam in Bangalore?
 I thought I should break down some points before I went ahead with any concrete thought on buying property in Bangalore.

 The first point I looked at were my requirements.
 What kind of house did I need?
 What was the area I needed?
 I figured that I needed a three-BHK house, of about fifteen hundred square feet.
-It would allow for a decent amount of moving space, and would comfortably hold all the furniture, appliances and other necessities that we would have as a family.
+It would allow for a decent amount of moving space, and would comfortably contain all the furniture, appliances and other necessities that we would have as a family.
 The next question was, where I wanted this house to be.
 I am a typical South Bangalorean.
 I like the Banashankari and the Uttarahalli areas.
-I locked the place; this is where I wanted the house to be.
+I chose the place; this is where I wanted the house to be.

 The next question I asked was whether I was all right with a flat.
 Turned out, I was not.
 I wanted an individual house.
 I do not like being part of a dysfunctional association which is indecisive.
 Flats in the urban middle-class Bangalore is typically unorganized, unmaintained and sometimes, even unruly.
 I was not comfortable with flats that had more than four houses.
 Four-house flats in Bangalore South, though, per my observations, did not come with three bed rooms.
 Two bed rooms were a norm.
 Independent house was the more logical answer.